mattrussell2/gradescope-autograder/README.md

 |---testest.toml      [testing configuration file]
 |-
 ```
 For this assignment, there is no canonicalization required, no input from `stdin`, nothing to copy or link to the build directory.
-The corresponding `testset.toml` file is as follows:
+The corresponding `testset.toml` file is as follows
 ```
 [common]
 # using defaults! however, empty 'common' should exist